FAHLEVI THING

 However, instead of spinning off the renewable segment, ADRO ultimately divested its majority stake in Adaro Andalan Indonesia (AADI)—the company’s primary profit contributor at the time, which operated its thermal coal mining business.

-To compensate shareholders, ADRO distributed an extraordinarily large dividend, which was widely perceived as an opportunity for investors to participate in AADI’s IPO.
-AADI was listed at a relatively attractive valuation, and the IPO proved highly successful.
 Shareholders who reinvested their ADRO dividends into AADI shares were able to realize gains of nearly 100%.
 Interestingly, during this period, ADRO’s share price declined sharply.
 Personally, I chose to average down my ADRO position, viewing the price correction as an opportunity to accumulate shares of a company that was repositioning itself for a cleaner and more sustainable energy future.

 In mid-2025, I decided to sell my entire AADI position, realizing a profit of approximately 50%, and reallocated the proceeds toward further accumulation of ADRO shares, despite carrying an unrealized loss of around 30% at the time.
 In addition, I also began gradually investing in ADMR, whose valuation appeared relatively more premium compared to ADRO.